 So, where do I start?
 Do I use a calendar app, or a shared drive to create an editorial calendar?

 For the best results, we recommend using Google Sheets because it allows organizations to collaborate and freely share documents, which can also link to other sheets in different files as well.

-As Tim mentioned, an editorial calendar doesn’t have to be in the form of a spreadsheet, but using a shared document like Google Sheets helps eliminate any confusion or common styling issues people run into when viewing and sharing documents across multiple platforms and software.
+An editorial calendar doesn’t have to be in the form of a spreadsheet, but using a shared document like Google Sheets helps eliminate any confusion or common styling issues people run into when viewing and sharing documents across multiple platforms and software.

 Free Download – Editorial Calendar Template

 For an example of what an editorial calendar might look like, reference the graphic below.